lliendo/Radar/docs/client-configuration.rst

   up) and new logs are written to a new file.
 By default Radar sets a maximum of 100 MiB for the log file and rotates it at most 5 times.

-* pid file : On Unix platforms this file holds the PID of the Radar process.
-When Radar starts it will record its pidfile here and when it shuts down this file is deleted (the deletion is not performed by Radar itself, is done by init scripts).
-Pid files are not recorded on Windows platforms.
+* pid file : This file holds the PID of the Radar server process.
+When Radar starts it will record its pidfile and when it shuts down this file is deleted.
+  Pidfiles are maintained on all supported platforms.
+The pidfile is mainly used to determinate if an instance is already running.

 * checks : This is the location where all your checks are stored.
 Every time a Radar client receives a CHECK message from the server all checks are